 Students who get involved with the East Tennessean discover:

-- That the newspaper provides invaluable work experience that looks great on a rsum.
+- That the newspaper provides invaluable work experience that looks great on a resume.

 - That it's a fun way to make money.
 Yes, you actually get paid for working for the East Tennessean.

-- That the newsroom is equipped with some of the latest technology found in the desktop publishing industry, including Apple computers, Adobe Photoshop and InDesign software, and digital cameras.
+- That the newsroom is equipped with some of the latest technology found in the desktop publishing industry, including Apple computers.

 - That it's great fun!
 You get to work with a diverse group of fellow students who develop a strong camaraderie.